 Another crucial benefit of spaniels is that they are ultra-friendly not just with children, but with other dogs (small or large), making their perfect for a multi-child and multi-dog home.
 If you're looking for a beautiful dog that plays well with others, then a Cavalier King Charles Spaniel might be the perfect option for you.

-More on our site: Cavalier King Charles Spaniel Breeds
+More on our site: Cavalier King Charles Spaniels

 With their cute squished faces and calm temperaments, Pugs make excellent family dogs and their sturdiness despite their small size means that they play wonderfully with children of all ages.